-In your package you will find the following tool: 6 mm Allen Wrench.
+In your package you will find the following tools: 6 mm Allen Wrench.

-For any type of WALL or SOFFIT installation you will need an assistant(s), measuring tape, two step-ladders, 9/16" socket and ratchet, chalk line (or string), Phillips screwdriver, pencil, level, electric drill, a 1/2" or 13 mm wrench, a stud finder, and an adjustable wrench (to adjust pitch, if desired).
-Optionally, a 4mm and 5mm Allen wrench for adjusting the Semi-Cassette Housing.
+For any type of WALL or SOFFIT installation you will need an assistant(s), measuring tape, two step-ladders, %6" socket, chalk line (or string), Phillips screwdriver, pencil, level, electric drill, a 1⁄2" or 13 mm wrench, a stud finder, and an adjustable wrench (to adjust pitch, if desired).